-Students taking the course for credit will be graded on the basis of three submissions.
-A final term paper (40%), the Comments and Queries document, Class Presentations and Class Participation (40%), and a report on the Replication Experiment (20%).
-Each C&Q/Class-Presentation carries 4 marks.
+Students taking the course for credit will be graded on the basis of two submissions.
+A final term paper (50%), the Comments and Queries document, Class Presentations and Class Participation (50%).
+Each C&Q/Class-Presentation carries 5 marks.
 Your C&Qs and Class Presentations together should total a minimum of 10 submissions.